langflow-ai/langflow/docs/docs/deployment/jina-deployment.md

   ```
 ## API Usage (with python)

-You can use LangFlow directly on your browser or the API endpoints on Jina AI Cloud to interact with the server.
+You can use Langflow directly on your browser or the API endpoints on Jina AI Cloud to interact with the server.

 ```python
 import requests